Searching Within Galaxies for the Earliest Signs of Quenching With Spatially Resolved Star Formation Histories in UVCANDELS Galaxies at z< 0.3: Property maps

+The $t_{50}$ map follows the UV (F275W) structure: regions around bright F275W knots and those covering dark F275W areas are youngest.
+Bright knots only faintly seen in \sigsfr and \sigmstar appear relatively young, consistent with the UV band tracing young star-forming clumps.
+The $A_V$ map roughly matches the galaxy’s features, clearly showing the brightest knot and identifying it as one of the dustiest regions.
+If that were true, we would still clearly see this bright feature in \sigsfr given its UV flux.
+Thus, $A_V$ may be poorly constrained in this galaxy, likely causing \sigsfr to be underestimated.

 UVCANDELS ID 23475 is shown in Figure~\ref{fig:multi_23475}.
-The postage stamp images show a spiral galaxy that appears relatively smooth in the F814W and F160W bands.
-F435W and F275W both show a bright knot along one spiral arm seen in the upper right quadrant of the image.
-F435W and F275W also show flocculant features that line the arms.
-The property maps show a more uniform distribution of properties, and in particular \sigsfr is a fairly smooth gradient extending from the galactic center.
-One feature that is clearly visible in \sigsfr is the bright knot seen in the F435W and F275W bands.
-This bright knot is also visible in the \sigmstar map if less so than in \sigsfr.
-The map of $t_{50}$ shows that generally the center of the galaxy formed 50\% of its mass earlier than the outskirts.
-The bright knot is visible here bordered by a very young and a very old region while it appears to be of average age.
-The map of $A_V$ shows lower dust on the outskirts of the galaxy and also towards the galactic center, but is otherwise uniform.
+The postage stamps show a relatively smooth spiral galaxy in F814W and F160W.
+F435W and F275W show a bright knot along a spiral arm in the upper right quadrant and flocculant features along the arms.
+The property maps show a more uniform distribution, with \sigsfr forming a smooth gradient from the center.
+The bright knot stands out in \sigsfr and is also visible, though less prominently, in \sigmstar.
+The $t_{50}$ map indicates that the center formed 50\% of its mass earlier than the outskirts.
+The bright knot has an average age and is bordered by very young and very old regions.
+The $A_V$ map shows lower dust in the outskirts and near the center, and is otherwise uniform.